Updated 13/12/18 - Spuntino Heathrow is now open

 - Truffled Egg Toast (£7) and Denver Omelette (£9.50) for breakfast

 - Proper English Breakfast (£12.50) - available all day

 - Salami, caper and chilli pizza (£12)

 On the drinks front, there will be wines, craft beer and cocktails that include New York Sour, Spuntino Bloody Mary and The Ted Damson - that's Wybrowa vodka, Sipsmith sloe gin, lemon and rhubarb bitters.

-The new spot won’t have a popcorn machine like the Rupert Square branch, but they will be showing off a doughnut maker, a fancy mural by Neal Fox and “roller skating hosts” - which is exactly what it sounds like.
+The new spot also has a popcorn machine like the Rupert Square branch and they will be showing off a doughnut maker, a fancy mural by Neal Fox and “roller skating hosts” - which is exactly what it sounds like.